Articles

 Australia's agricultural industry is arguably the backbone of our economy and the heart of our communities, providing essential food and raw materials.
 It contributes to over 10.8% of the nation's goods and services exports, valued at over $71.5 billion in 2023-24.
 The sector continues to remain resilient amidst fluctuating global markets and environmental challenges.
 Additionally, agricultural producers employ over 315,000 people in Australia, representing 2.2% of national employment, up from 274,900 people in 2022 (Snapshot of Australian Agriculture 2025 - DAFF).

-Read MoreRethinking HR in Agriculture:
+Read the full articleRethinking HR in Agriculture:

 Why External HR Expertise Matters